The Nexus (professional wrestling)

-The Nexus, later the New Nexus, was a villainous professional wrestling stable in WWE that competed on the Raw brand from June 7, 2010, to August 22, 2011, originally consisting of eight rookies who had performed on the first season of NXT.
-Wade Barrett was the group's original leader, while CM Punk was its second and final leader.
+The Nexus, later known as The New Nexus, was a villainous professional wrestling stable in WWE that competed on the Raw brand from June 7, 2010, to August 22, 2011, originally consisting of eight rookies who had performed on the first season of WWE NXT.
+The original group leader was Wade Barrett, while CM Punk was its second and final leader.
 The rest of the group's roster shifted several times throughout its 14-month existence, with David Otunga the only member to serve in the group from beginning to end.

 The NXT graduates set out to antagonize the Raw roster, initially focusing on then WWE Champion John Cena, who forcibly became a member of The Nexus after losing a match at Hell in a Cell thanks to outside interference.
 Cena was eventually removed from the group at Survivor Series after Barrett lost his WWE Championship match to Randy Orton.
 Barrett was replaced as leader by Punk, at which point the stable was renamed The New Nexus in an attempt to distance itself from its past, becoming a tight-knit group dedicated to one another through faith.
 Members of the group won the WWE Tag Team Championship three times, while Punk won the WWE Championship in his final match with the stable at Money in the Bank.

 Concept

-On the February 2, 2010 edition of ECW, WWE Chairman Vince McMahon announced that NXT would replace ECW on Syfy when the latter ended its run on February 16, describing NXT as "the next evolution of WWE television history."
-The concept of the stable was derived from each original member of them being a contestant on the first season of the NXT program, which composed at the time of the talent from WWE's developmental territory Florida Championship Wrestling.
-The series ran them through a competition to become WWE's next breakout star with the help of mentors from WWE's Raw and SmackDown brands.
-On the June 1, 2010 edition of NXT, Barrett was declared the winner over Otunga and — as a result — was awarded a WWE contract and a championship match at a WWE pay-per-view of his choosing (he ultimately chose Night of Champions), while the others were left without a job.
+On the February 2, 2010, edition of WWE ECW, WWE Chairman Vince McMahon announced that NXT would replace ECW on Syfy when the latter ended its run on February 16, describing NXT as "the next evolution of WWE television history".
+The concept of the stable was derived from each original member of them being a contestant on the first season of the NXT program, which composed at the time of the talent from Florida Championship Wrestling, the then WWE's developmental territory.
+The series ran them through a competition to become WWE's next breakout star with the help of mentors from the WWE brands of Raw and SmackDown.
+On the June 1, 2010, edition of NXT, Barrett was declared the winner over Otunga and as a result was awarded a WWE contract and a championship match at a WWE pay-per-view of his choosing (he ultimately chose Night of Champions), while the others were left without a job.